Voya Financial (VOYA)

 Revenue growth is one major determinant of business quality, and the efficiency of operations is another.
 For Custody Bank companies, we look at pre-tax profit rather than the operating margin that defines sectors such as consumer, tech, and industrials.

-Over the last four years, Voya Financial’s pre-tax profit margin has risen by 36.1 percentage points, going from 46.2% to 10.1%.
-Expenses have stabilized more recently as the company’s pre-tax profit margin was flat on a two-year basis.
+Over the last five years, Voya Financial’s pre-tax profit margin has fallen by 4.4 percentage points, going from 42.6% to 10.7%.
+However, fixed cost leverage was muted more recently as the company’s pre-tax profit margin was flat on a two-year basis.

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-Voya Financial’s EPS grew at an astounding 29.3% compounded annual growth rate over the last five years, higher than its 7.4% annualized revenue growth.
+Voya Financial’s EPS grew at a spectacular 23% compounded annual growth rate over the last five years, higher than its 7% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-In Q3, Voya Financial reported adjusted EPS of $2.45, up from $2.12 in the same quarter last year.
-This print beat analysts’ estimates by 8.9%.
-Over the next 12 months, Wall Street expects Voya Financial’s full-year EPS of $8.50 to grow 15.9%.
+In Q4, Voya Financial reported adjusted EPS of $1.94, up from $1.50 in the same quarter last year.
+Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Voya Financial’s full-year EPS of $8.94 to grow 12.5%.

 Over the last five years, Voya Financial has averaged an ROE of 14.8%, healthy for a company operating in a sector where the average shakes out around 10% and those putting up 25%+ are greatly admired.
 This is a bright spot for Voya Financial.